rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 Anyway, the version 1.8.19 installs gave the proper Board Manager and Preferences access to all the non-Arduino AVR and ARM Cortex M MCU boards I had been using over the last decade.

-##### The next images show the standard Preferences URL setup and the Board Manager on the Orin confirming connection to an Adafruit Grand Central M4, on a IDE first configured for the Arduino Mega 2560 board.
+##### The next images show the standard Preferences URL entry dialog and the Board Manager on the Orin confirming connection to an Adafruit Grand Central M4, on a IDE first configured for the Arduino Mega 2560 board.
 Functionality was identical on the Xeon workstation.
 ![image](https://user-images.githubusercontent.com/71346897/211956552-4c7c4c3b-9cd2-4a77-b062-a73a1468c0d6.png)

 ##### The 'drop-in' Mega-footprint *Grand Central M4* will run Arduino Mega 2560 code[ (e.g.)](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller) as-is, while supporting the option of running equivalent CircuitPython code and from Jupyter Notebooks.